17ex/flash_attention_dlrs/README.md

 - (Probably?)
 Only CUDA devices supported, memory requirements based off NVIDIA GA102 GPUs
     - I don't have other devices to develop/check for
-- Backwards pass (indeterministic version)
+- Backwards pass (not the deterministic version)
     - A bit fishy: If run the first time, results can be completely wrong, but after that, it works reliably.
         Need to check out what is going on there.